loafer-mka/version-stamper/README.md

 - `-c` or `--config`<br/>
   Create a .version-stamper configuration file if it is missing and install the standard set of git hooks.
-The list of installed hooks is specified in the .version-stamper configuration file; if you change it, the subsequent stamp generation command will update the hooks in accordance with the new configuration.
-Hooks will also be updated when the version-stamper utility is updated.
+The list of installed hooks is specified in the .version-stamper configuration file.
+If you change it, you will need to run the `-s` or `--setup` command to change the set of specified hooks.
+Updating installed hooks to the current version is performed not only by the `-s` or `--setup` command, but also by the `-g` (`--generate`) command.

 - `-s` or `--setup`<br/>
   Install the hooks specified in the configuration file.
-Running the --generate or --config commands also installs hooks.
 This command is used to force hooks to update.

 - `-g` or `--generate`<br/>
   Execute all configured plugins.
 This only applies to configured plugins in .version-stamper.
+This command also causes hooks to be updated if the versions differ, but neither new hooks are installed nor existing hooks are removed without the `-s` or `--setup` option.

 - `--git-hook GITHOOK`<br/>
   Use this option when version-stamper is running from git hook.
 It passes